 A Different Mindset

-Certainly, nobody wants to work in a dead-end job for their entire life.
+Certainly, nobody wants to work in a dead-end job for his entire life.
 The advent of the microchip and today’s technology enables many to pursue their interests far into old age, including imparting their wisdom to those who seek it.
-The New York Times has run several stories in its business section highlighting those who retired from full-time work and became successful consultants later in life.
+The New York Times has run several stories in its business section highlighting those who retired from full time work only to become successful consultants later in life.

 While not a path for everyone, I wonder why so many of us take as “the norm” a concept originated from a German baron out of political necessity to retain wealth and power.

 The word “retire” means “to take out of service.”
 Is that a state of being that most of us want?
 I propose that while many desire relief from “the daily grind,” humans have an innate craving to be needed.
-From the parent who still wants to help their grown children, to the Fortune 500 executive who’s forced to clean out their desk due to a mandatory retirement age, we all would like to contribute somehow.
+From the mother who still wants to help her grown children, to the Fortune 500 executive who’s forced to clean out his desk due to a mandatory retirement age, we all would like to contribute somehow.

 A vast majority of my Florida resident estate-planning clients stay quite active.
-From donating time to nonprofit organizations, to mentoring, to becoming consultants themselves, many remain active contributors to society well into their 80s and even 90s.
+From donating time to non-profit organizations, to mentoring, to becoming consultants themselves, many remain active contributors to society well into their 80s and even 90s.
 Scientific studies support the proposition that remaining active helps keep us mentally and physically fit.
-Five septuagenarians participate in my local triathlon club, competing in Half Ironman (1.2-mile open-water swim, 56-mile bike, 13.1-mile run) and full Ironman (2.4-mile open-water swim, 112-mile bike, 26.2-mile run) events.
+Five septuagenarians participate in my local triathlon club, competing in Ironman 70.3 (1.2 mile open water swim; 56 mile bike, 13.1 mile run) and full Ironman (2.4 mile open water swim; 112 mile bike, 26.2 mile run) events.

 Outmoded government programs, built on a retirement mindset, don’t support and instead discourage continued contributions to society.
 It’s too bad, for example, that Social Security benefits are taxed for those who work past the age of receiving benefits.
 There must be a better way than penalizing those who don’t want to be put out to pasture and find personally satisfying ways to produce income for themselves and value for those they help.

-Entrepreneurs will eventually discover the untapped resource in those in their retirement years.
-Hopefully, government policies, programs and tax law preferences will encourage this path by making it easier for those who so wish to contribute, reforming 19th-century programs to 21st-century opportunities.
+Entrepreneurs will eventually discover the untapped resource of those into their “retirement years.”
+Hopefully, government policies, programs and tax law preferences will encourage this path by making it easier for those who so wish to contribute, reforming 19th century programs to 21st century opportunities.

 In the meantime, those of us whose careers center around serving retirees may want to think about what the next generation of our practices look like to accommodate longer life expectancies and increased opportunities for those in their golden years.